alicenet/hello-world/docs/intro.md

 ### [Quick Start](/)

-This micro app quickly shows what is possible while abstracting the underlying AliceNetJs.
+This micro app quickly shows what is possible while abstracting the underlying AliceNetJS.

-You won't look at code here, but you'll be able to interact directly with AliceNet using a lite-ui built with AliceNetJs just for this tutorial.
+You won't look at code here, but you'll be able to interact directly with AliceNet using a lite-ui built with AliceNetJS just for this tutorial.

-Additionally, if you're curious, we have provided an indepth look at each step so you can see what calls are being made to AliceNetJs below the hood.
+Additionally, if you're curious, we have provided an in depth look at each step so you can see what calls are being made to AliceNetJS below the hood.

 With the UI Guided tutorial you will be able to: